davidpl2/my7DupPhd/Readme.md

 <h1>List of relevant papers and links from my PhD studies on 7q11.23 Duplication Syndrome </h1>
+*If you want to promote research on 7Dup, please contact me: davidpelz at gmail.com

 <h2>Contrasting behavioral and physiological effects of Gtf2i duplication and deletion in mouse models of the 7q11.23 Duplication and Williams-Beuren Syndromes</h2>
 Paper (pre-print): https://www.biorxiv.org/content/10.1101/2025.11.13.688274v1